 When I first started practicing yoga, my nerves and uncertainty made me stiff and uncomfortable in my body.
 Eventually, I shifted my intention to expressing myself rather than reaching the “final expression” of a pose.
 In doing so, I started seeking out creative classes and expressive teachers that would help me to stay centered on that mindset.

 Once you’ve set your intention, look for local (or online) teachers and classes with a style that feels right for you.
 Try them out and ask yourself how you feel afterward.
 Ask, Did that class help me practice my intention?
 If so, how?
 If not, keep looking.

-[In my search, I found Adriene Mishler’s Yoga with Adriene series on YouTube.
-Her lighthearted “Find What Feels Good” teaching style encourages you to explore what’s accessible to help you gain confidence in your body and practice.]
+Side note: in my search, I found Adriene Mishler’s Yoga with Adriene series on YouTube.
+Her lighthearted “Find What Feels Good” teaching style encourages you to explore what’s accessible to help you gain confidence in your body and practice.